Revision of December 14, 2020

 A member of the Executive Committee not present at the meeting shall not be represented by another member or a third person.

-Minutes of the sessions and resolutions must be taken by the secretary of the Executive Committee.
-The minutes must be signed by the President and the Vice President.
-The minutes must be submitted at the next meeting of the Executive Committee for approval.
+Minutes of the sessions and resolutions must be taken by an administrative assistant to the Executive Committee.
+The minutes must be submitted for approval in time for the next meeting of the Executive Committee.
+In case a revision is requested, the minutes are re-submitted for approval in time for the following meeting of the Executive Committee.

 Article 24 - Signatory Power